 JP Tenuta grew up dancing at the Academy of Movement and Music and with MOMENTA.
 He completed his BFA in Dance at Northern Illinois University in 2003, where he studied with Randall Newsom and Judith Chitwood.
 He performed for 2 years with the Nashville Ballet and 2 years with Luna Negra.
 He has also performed in the Chicago area with Lyric Opera, The Civic Ballet, Von Heidecke’s Chicago Festival Ballet and with the Salt Creek Ballet.
 He continues to perform and choreograph for MOMENTA and toured Austria with them in 2003 and 2010.
 He has taught in a number of Chicago area schools and is a regular faculty member at the Academy of Movement and Music; he has also taught on the Dance Masters circuit and has served as assistant director for MOMENTA as it toured for Tanzsommer International in Austria.
 He recently performed the role of Edgar Snow with the Wuhan Ballet in China.

 Sarah Najera joined MOMENTA in 1999 and has worked as a dancer, choreographer, costume designer and Matinee Director.
-Twelve Little Girls is Sarah’s sixth ballet created for Junior MOMENTA.
-Other original productions include Once Upon a Time, The Empress and Her New Clothes, Kaleidoscope, Adventures of Baron Munchausen and Mother Goose.
-Sarah also co-founded MOMENTA Repertory Ensemble (MRE) and has served as artistic director of many MRE projects – including Innovation/Collaboration, Collective Psyche, Moving in Parallel and Principles of Dance.
-Outside of MOMENTA Sarah has a strong background in Latin and Spanish dance and has performed with Mosaico Dance Troupe, Sones de Mexico, El Ballet Folklórico Revolución, Soul y Duende, and the resident dance company of the Universidad de Morelos in Cuernavaca, Mexico.
-As a costume designer, Sarah has created costumes for MOMENTA, MRE, American Opera Group, 13Carat Productions, Roosevelt University and the Historical Society of Oak Park and River Forest.
+The Knave of Hearts is Sarah’s ninth ballet created for Junior MOMENTA.
+Other original productions include Kaleidoscope, Adventures of Baron Munchausen, Mother Goose, The Empress & Her New Clothes, Once Upon A Time, Twelve Little Girls, Melodious Marco, and Anne Bonny.
+Sarah also co-founded MOMENTA Repertory Ensemble (MRE) and has served as Artistic Director for many MRE projects, including Innovation/Collaboration, Collective Psyche, Moving in Parallel and Principles of Dance.
+Outside of MOMENTA, Sarah has a strong background in Latin and Spanish dance and has performed with Mosaico Dance Troupe, Sones de Mexico, El Ballet Folklórico Revolución, Soul y Duende, and the resident dance company of the Universidad de Morelos in Cuernavaca, Mexico.
+As a costume designer, Sarah has created costumes for MOMENTA, MRE, Aerial Dance Chicago, American Opera Group, 13Carat Productions, Roosevelt University, Pleasant Home Foundation, and the Historical Society of Oak Park and River Forest.

 Mike Dutka, lighting designer, has been “moonlighting” with MOMENTA for the past 20 years.
 During that time, he has turned on the lights for performances in Oak Park, throughout the Chicago area, in St. Louis, in Austria and in Sao Paulo, Brazil.
 In addition to lighting, he has built many of MOMENTA’s sets, particularly for historical pieces by Ruth St. Denis and Doris Humphrey.
 For more than a decade, Mike had his own custom woodworking business, Dutka Design Studios, an award-winning design/build architectural millwork shop featured on HGTV Restore America.
 He now consults for Restoric, LLC, an architectural restoration specialist on the North Shore.
 Mike is also MOMENTA’s audio-visual director and has been recording and directing performance videos.
 Mike is the director of MOMENTA’s 1-hour documentary on the life and work of Loïe Fuller – a DVD now in national distribution.